EwanBurnett/BlastR/ReadMe.md

 ##### Cluster Shot ![Alt text](/Documentation/Shots/Shot_Normal_64.png)

-Cluster shots fragment after being shot, with fragments dealing 1/10th of the shot's actual damage to any enemies they hit.
+Cluster shots fragment on impact, with fragments dealing 1/10th of the shot's damage to any enemies they hit.

-Cluster shot upgrades increase the number of fragments.
+Cluster shot upgrades increase the number of fragments released.

 ##### Beam Shot ![Alt text](/Documentation/Shots/Shot_Normal_64.png)